eranltd/node-js-typescript-kafka/README.md

-# NODE-JS, TypeScript and PostgreSQL with Kafka
+# NODE-JS, TypeScript with Kafka

 This is a simple implementation of nodejs that supports Kafka.
 For the simplicity of the implementation, we are using Kafka using Docker image.